Ai Accountant

 • Reduce reconciliation effort by flagging only exceptions

-• Export or sync clean, review-ready entries into Tally
+• Export or sync clean, review-ready entries (also called voucher entries) into Tally

 With this context, let's look at the best Tally automation tools used by CAs in India today.